alekmaul/pvsneslib/wiki/Home.md

 ![PVSnesLib](https://user-images.githubusercontent.com/2528347/198873675-57a9670a-3ef2-4fc9-a5b0-e2e9fcf62cc6.png)

-PVSnesLib is an open and free library to develop programs for the Nintendo SNES using the C programming language.
+PVSnesLib is an open and free library to develop programs for the Super Nintendo Entertainment System using the C programming language.

-Created initially for the 20th birthday of the Nintendo SNES, it has been evolved a lot and is now mainly coded in assembler for performances reasons.
+Created initially for the 20th birthday of the Super Nintendo, it has been evolved a lot and is now mainly coded in assembler for performances reasons.
 It is also directly usable in asm for those who do not want to use C language but without rewriting everything from scratch.

 PVSneslib content is split in 3 parts
 * The library itself.